-To assist in this process, with respect to non-financial risk, the Board established a Group Risk Committee under the stewardship of Martin Lea, Senior Independent Non-Executive Director.
-In addition to its Chair, the Risk Committee comprises the Company's Chair, two other Non-Executive Directors, the CEO, the CFO and the Group Operations Director.
+To assist in this process, the Board in 2018, established a Group Risk Committee under the stewardship of Martin Lea, Independent Non-Executive Director.
+In addition to its Chair, the Risk Committee comprises the Company’s Chair, three other Non Executive Directors, the CEO, the CFO and the COO.
 It generally meets quarterly or as otherwise required and liaises where necessary with other Board committees.

 The main tasks of the Risk Committee are to ensure that: